 - securing a victory for a Canadian oil company in a London arbitration concerning insurance coverage;

 Jack’s cases frequently involve overlapping civil, criminal and regulatory actions.
-He has handled cases brought by numerous U.S. regulators, including the Department of Justice, the SEC, various state Attorneys General and the Manhattan District Attorney.
-Many of Jack’s matters are international, and he spends a significant amount of time in the United Kingdom and Europe.
+He has handled cases brought by numerous U.S. regulators, including the Department of Justice, the SEC, various state attorneys general and the Manhattan District Attorney.
+Many of Jack’s matters are international; he spends a significant amount of time in the United Kingdom and Europe.
 In addition to dealing with U.S. regulators, he has advised clients in proceedings in the U.K., Europe and Hong Kong and has appeared in court in Guernsey, Italy and Norway.
-Also, in 2012, he served as an expert on New York law in a case in the High Court of Justice in London.
-The judge relied on Jack’s evidence in a reported decision.
+Also, he has served as an expert on New York law in a case in the High Court of Justice in London.
+The court relied on Jack’s evidence in a reported decision.

-Jack has been named the AmLaw Daily's "Litigator of the Week," has been recognized by Benchmark Litigation and, from 2012 to 2016, was named one of the top 500 Lawyers in America by Lawdragon magazine.
-He also is an honorary member of COMBAR, the London commercial barristers’ organization.
+Jack has been named a “Litigator of the Week” by The American Lawyer; has been recognized by Benchmark Litigation; and was named one of the top 500 Lawyers in America by Lawdragon magazine from 2012 to 2017.
+He is an honorary member of COMBAR, the London commercial barristers’ organization.

 Prior to becoming a lawyer, Jack was a conservation biologist in California and Nevada, where he studied endangered butterflies.